 brick sidewalks, hanging flower baskets in the summer, historic inns, bed and breakfasts and hotels, restaurants with

-delicious, often locally caught local seafood (The Grog at 13 Middle
+delicious, often locally caught local seafood.
+Some we dining out highly recommend: The Grog at 13 Middle

 St., Michael's Waterfront with

 nice water views at One Tournament Wharf, and Starboard Galley at 55

 Water St. You can also dine at the top of the only lighthouse in the United States that offers a dining out experience at the top.

 The loveable downtown also features several art galleries, boutiques and

 quaint little shops with appealing merchandise and storefront displays.

 Many visitors often find that the "nooks and crannies" alleyways have

 just as much appeal as the main streets in this beautiful little city